csc-training/summerschool/mpi/docs/01-intro-to-mpi.md

 # Execution model in MPI

-- Normally, parallel program is launched as set of *independent*, *identical processes*
+- Normally, parallel program is launched as a set of *independent*, *identical processes*
     - execute the *same program code* and instructions
     - processes can reside in different nodes (or even in different computers)